 All-in-one (AIO) weed vape pens come with a pre-filled tank full of cannabis distillate and are ready to use once you take it out of the package.
 They are disposable since you cannot re-fill the oil in the vape tank.
 Cannabis consumers can take a draw from the mouthpiece and usually an electronic light at the end of the disposable vape pen will light up to indicate that you are inhaling enough to produce the vapor.
-Some examples of brands that make AIO vape pens are Magnitude and Evolab.
+Some examples of brands that make AIO vape pens are Magnitude, Harmony, and Evolab.

 Rechargeable vape pens

 Non-disposable rechargeable cannabis vape pens are basically handheld batteries with a heating component and mouthpiece.
 You can buy disposable cartridges, some made by Pax are called ‘pods’, that are filled with cannabis oil.
 Once it makes contact with the vape battery, it powers the pod’s internal heating element.
 Or there is a special heating component called atomizers for concentrates.
 Both carts and atomizers must be attached to the vape battery to work.